Geevor Tin Mine

 With stunning views of the rugged Cornish coastline, a large site of historic buildings, authentic underground experience and unique wildlife, Geevor Tin Mine offers an inspirational trip for any age group.
 Hand-drilling session, guided underground tour, interactive Hard Rock Museum, wildlife activity trail and panning for gems are just some of the hands-on activities on offer at Geevor Tin Mine.

-Why are Geevor Tin Mine great for School Trips and Educational Visits?
+Why book Geevor Tin Mine for School Trips and Educational Visits?

 Geevor's Learning Team have developed a flexible timetable of activities for school group visits that aims to make the best use of your time at Geevor, whilst still giving you the option to choose a workshop of most relevance to you and your students.

 Geevor is a cross-curricular site and encompasses topics such as the industrial revolution, social history, even environmental science.
 Knowing that time out of timetable is valuable to secondary students, we aim to provide a bespoke service which uses the site as inspiration for long-term projects to make the most of your visit experience.
 Topics as broad as Music, Design & Technology, Art, English and Geography can be applied onsite.

 Support can be given to all visiting groups, even if you decide to self-guide whilst onsite.
 Specific workshops can be delivered either at school or onsite; resources can be provided to help your learning before, during and after your visit, such as photos, objects, sugggested classroom activities and site trails; extra activities, like hand-drilling, can be made available to you through Geevor's Learning Team; there may even be the possibility of exhibiting your students' final creative products to the public onsite at Geevor!